Follow the procedure to submit a new or existing role for evaluation and grading.

 the responsibilities have changed significantly to meet the requirements of the Department since the job was last evaluated

-Where a review is requested the following documents must be completed and submitted to the appropriate HR Manager:
+Where a review is requested the following documents must be completed and submitted to the appropriate HR Business Partner/HR Advisor:

 Job Evaluation and Grading Review Request Form.
 Evidence will be required of a significant permanent change in duties and responsibilities before a re-evaluation will be considered.